All Episodes

 Yeah, I mean, I think I give her praise throughout her career just for wearing that crown.

-That thing on her head, my God, the monstrosity.
+That thing on her head.

 I'm not even kidding you.

-She's she's such a mighty woman.
+She's such a mighty woman.

-But you know, I was looking at some of the pictures they were showing today and kind of going through, you know, her time in the military, her time inspecting the military, you know, giving these speeches at such a young age.
+But, you know, I was looking at some of the pictures they were showing today and kind of going through, you know, her time in the military, her time inspecting the military, you know, giving these speeches at such a young age.

 You know, I look at today's culture and today's 25-year-old, you know, and they have to cry in a corner every time their feelings get hurt.